zitaratech/rules_rust/docs/crate_universe.md

 ```

 Under the hood, `--repin` will trigger a [cargo update](https://doc.rust-lang.org/cargo/commands/cargo-update.html)
 call against the generated workspace.
-The following table describes how to controll particular values passed to the
+The following table describes how to control particular values passed to the
 `cargo update` command.

 | Value | Cargo command |